istoa-eu/web/content/en/our-actions.md

 We develop software and documentation for learning programming.

-* DKMs distributed within the *iStoa* simulation environment; see the [Download](/download) page.
+* DKM distributed within the *iStoa* simulation environment; see the [Download](/download) page.
 * [Dr. Geo](http://gnu.org/s/dr-geo), an interactive geometry and programming environment.
 It was within this application that the DKM